Frequently Asked Questions

 Yes.
 Reading this web site information and attending an overview will greatly increase your chances of being accepted into the program.
 It will also better prepare you for your work in the program.
 Sessions are offered throughout the year, with more offered during spring term.
 Additional group and individual advising will also be scheduled through ChemekNet.
 Applications from students not attending overviews will be set aside until other applications are considered.

-All students apply to the Visual Communications program and complete the same courses during their first fall and winter terms in the program.
-During winter term you meet with program faculty to determine your path of study.
-Some students take three years and complete both program options, earning two degrees.
+All Graphic Design and Interactive Media students complete the same courses during their first fall and winter terms in the program.
+During winter term, students will have opportunities for both group and individual advising to determine your path of study.
+Some students take three years, and some complete both program options, earning two degrees.
+There are also course selections you can make that delay this decision until fall of your second year.
+Make an appointment with the program chair to find out which classes are best for you.

 If I am accepted into the program and my financial aid does not come through, do I need to reapply the following year?